Exploring the 3 Types of Rubber Molding

 Rubber compression molding is a widely used process for manufacturing various rubber products.
 Here are some common products produced using rubber compression molding:

-Rubber Flooring and Mats: Rubber compression molding is employed to produce rubber flooring tiles, mats, and sheets used in gyms, playgrounds, industrial facilities, and commercial spaces.
-These products offer slip resistance, impact absorption, and durability in high-traffic areas.
+Rubber Flooring and Mats: Applied in gyms, factories, and playgrounds, these products deliver slip resistance, impact absorption, and long-term wear protection in high-traffic areas.

 rubber compression molding applications